maettuu/20HS-Software-Construction/SoftCon2020_Assignment_1/ANSWERS.md

 ### Call Graph

 #### Reasoning
 Since there is no directly runnable entrypoint, we decided to use this simple `Hello World` script as our main entrypoint for the call graph below.
+In the graph the execution order of calls on the same level is from bottom to top (first `document.add()` then new `Paragraph()` etc).

 ```
 // imports